News July 08, 2021

 Dept is cultivating an environment where everyone can be themselves, where Depsters can be proud of who they are no matter who they love.
 Where individuality is not just tolerated, but is celebrated.

 Diversity, equality and inclusion are key pillars that help shape our culture.
 We are lucky to have 65+ nationalities represented at Dept, and we work hard to make everyone feel welcome and appreciated.
 As part of this, we manage a diversity calendar to celebrate some of the things that make us different by acknowledging key dates and giving our team opportunities to educate themselves and get involved in activities.
-Pride month is an exciting time, dedicated to celebrating our LGBTQ+ family, building allies and supporting LGBTQ+ communities and organizations all around the world.
+Pride month is an exciting time, dedicated to celebrating our LGBTQ+ family, building allies and supporting LGBTQ+ communities and organisations all around the world.
 And although these initiatives run continuously throughout the year, our efforts are amped up and reinforced during Pride season as a way to take part in international celebrations, raise internal awareness of LGBTQ+ social movements and demonstrate our commitment to making positive progress for all.

 Connecting Dept’s LGBTQ+ Community Globally

 Throughout the month of June, we ran internal communication campaigns on global, country and local levels to engage and educate our team members about the significance of Pride.
 This kicked off with an all-agency ‘Ask me Anything’ session with our CEO, Dimi, which included a roundtable discussion with personal stories shared from UK Managing Director Brian Robinson, Lead Developer Duarte Nobrega and Digital Producer at Byte (Part of Dept) Amanda Ramos.